-Note: npm Enterprise requires npm 4.4.x or greater.
-To download the latest version of npm, on the command line, run the following command:
+Note: to download the latest version of npm, on the command line, run the following command:

 npm install -g npm